 The Man that Corrupted Hadleyburg by Mark Twain

 For being such a short story, I found The Man That Corrupted Hadleyburg to be a slow, fairly tedious morality story that just did not do it for me.
-Disappointing because I have just read two Twain essays that I enjoyed thoroughly for their sarcasm and wit.
+This was disappointing because I had just read two Twain essays that I enjoyed thoroughly for their sarcasm and wit.
 This one was, in the end, just a story with about as much humor and interest for me as The Gift of the Magi by O. Henry.
 A morality play, nothing more, nothing less.

 Mark Twain (1835-1910)